A Deep Learning Algorithm for High-Dimensional Exploratory Item Factor Analysis: Numerical Examples

-We also compare the efficiency of the amortized variational estimator with the efficiency of CJMLE in the double asymptotic setting where $N$ and $J$ increase simultaneously.
-Results due to Chen, Li, and Zhang (2019) suggest that the MML estimator implemented via MH-RM performs poorly in the double asymptotic setting and that CJMLE attains much faster convergence via an alternating minimization algorithm.
+We also compare amortized IWVI to CJMLE in the setting where $N$ and $J$ increase simultaneously.
+Chen, Li, and Zhang (2019) empirically show that the MML estimator implemented via MH-RM performs poorly when both $N$ and $J$ increase and that CJMLE attains much faster convergence via an alternating minimization algorithm.
 CJMLE is implemented in the R package mirtjml (Version 1.4; Zhang, Chen, \& Li, 2019) and has core functions written in C++.
 Although CJMLE computation may be parallelized, we compare methods using a single core to ensure fairness.

 We again set $P = 10$ and consider $(N, J) = (\num{2000}, 100)$, $(\num{10000}, 200)$, $(\num{50000}, 300)$, and $(\num{100000}, 400)$.
 CJMLE is only implemented for the M2PL, so we set $C_j = 2$ for $j = 1, \ldots, J$.
 Data generating item parameters are again set by repeating the IPIP-FFM item parameters.
-For example, when $J = 400$ , we repeat the parameters for items $1$-$50$ seven times to get the parameters for items $51$-$400$.
+For example, when $J = 400$, we repeat the parameters for items $1$-$50$ seven times to get the parameters for items $51$-$400$.
 Since each item needs only a single intercept, we randomly select an intercept from the four fitted IPIP-FFM intercepts for each item.
 The factor correlation matrix from section~\ref{section:6.2.2} is reused.
-Hyperparameters are set similarly to those in section~\ref{section:6.2.2}, except we set $\eta = 0.005$ for $(N, J) = (\num{50000}, 300)$ and $(\num{100000}, 400)$ because these models sometimes experienced numerical issues otherwise.
+We set $\eta = 0.005$ for settings with $J \leq \num{200}$ but set $\eta = 0.0025$ when $J \geq \num{300}$ because these larger models sometimes diverged otherwise.
+Other hyperparameters are set similarly to those in section~\ref{section:6.2.2}.